LG C5 vs Sony Bravia 8: which OLED TV should you buy?

 The Sony Bravia 8, for instance, excels in delivering a wonderfully natural image with exceptional motion handling.
 Its picture is remarkably sharp with outstanding light control that creates a compelling sense of three-dimensionality.

-The Bravia 8 handles skin tones with a touch more red than its predecessor, resulting in more lifelike human subjects.
+The Bravia 8 handles skin tones with a touch more warmth than its predecessor, resulting in more lifelike human subjects.
 Black levels remain outstanding too, with excellent shadow detail, while highlights maintain impressive detail rather than clipping to white.

 The LG C5, in contrast, offers a richly saturated picture that balances vibrancy with authenticity.
-Its colours appear punchy and dynamic without crossing into artificiality, with particularly strong performance in low-light scenes where colour volume remains impressive.
+Its colours appear punchy and dynamic without crossing into artificiality, with a particularly strong performance in low-light scenes where colour volume remains impressive.

 The picture exhibits excellent solidity and three-dimensionality, with subjects clearly delineated against backgrounds without appearing artificially enhanced.
 The C5's brightness improvements are most noticeable in highlight details, where it retains more information in the brightest portions of the image.